Ulrike Hiller: Political career

 Hiller has been a member of the ÖTV trade union since 1982 and ver.di since 2001.
 She became a member of the SPD in 1998.
 From 1999 to 2003 she was spokesperson for the advisory board in Bremen-Mitte and from 2003 to 2007 spokesperson for the SPD parliamentary group there.
 From 2006 to 2012 she was chairwoman of the SPD local association in Bremen-Altstadt.

 From 2007 until her appointment as State Councillor in December 2012, Hiller was a member of the Bremen Parliament.
 There she was represented in the Committee for Integration, Federal and European Affairs, International Contacts and Development Cooperation, the Legal Committee, the Constitutional and Rules Committee, the Executive Board of the Bremen Parliament and the Election Scrutiny Court.
 She was the spokesperson for the SPD parliamentary group for the policy areas of federal and European affairs.

 From December 2012 to August 2019, Hiller was appointed State Councillor and Federal Representative for European Affairs and Integration Affairs under Mayor Jens Böhrnsen (SPD) in the Senate under Mayor Jens Böhrnsen (SPD) as the successor to Eva Quante-Brandt (Senate Böhrnsen III).
 In this role, she was a member of the Bundesrat from 13 December 2012 to 15 August 2019.
 From 1 July 2013, Hiller was Chair of the Conference of European Ministers (EMK) for one year.
 She continued in the Sieling senate.
 She was succeeded in August 2019 by State Councillor Olaf Joachim (SPD).

 In the 2025 German federal election, Hiller ran as a direct candidate in the Bremen I federal constituency and as number 1 on the state list.
-She was elected on the first vote; but she got no mandate for the Bundestagm because her district became vacant.
+She was elected on the first vote; but she got no mandate for the Bundestag because her district became vacant.